OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-launcher.md

 4. **Monitor for 30 seconds** — if OIBus exits or crashes within 30 seconds of an update, the launcher treats it as a failed upgrade:
    - Stops the crashed process.
-   - Restores the previous binary and data folder from `backup/`.
+   - Restores the previous binary and the backed-up parts of the data folder from `backup/`.
    - Restarts OIBus from the restored binary.

 5. **Mark as stable** — if OIBus is still running after 30 seconds, the update is considered successful